UIElement Docs Version 0.12.2

 setStyle() Updates a given CSS property with a string signal value.

 Tip: TypeScript will check whether a value of a given type is assignable to a certain element type.
-You might have to specify a type hint for the queried element type.
+You might have to pass a type hint for the queried element type.
 Prefer setProperty() over setAttribute() for increased type safety.
 Setting string attributes is possible for all elements, but will have an effect only on some.

-Simplifying Effect Notation
+🔗 Simplifying Effect Notation

 For effects that take two arguments, the second argument can be omitted if the signal key matches the targeted property name, attribute, class, or style property.